owjxyz/Twitch-VOD-to-GDrive/README.md

 It will be saved in path /Twitch/replay on Google Drive.

 Colab keeps working without having to keep monitoring.
+However, runtime of the Colab is initialized every 12 hours.

-### If there's some errors, Try to set quality to '480p'
+Therefore, it should be renewed every 12 hours.